Sunday, June 21, 2009

 Observation:

-According to the case study, Member Invisible Networks members may possess a strong Ego and Competitive Instinct.
-Member group representatives can encapsulate both a moderate Superego and a Cooperative Instinct.
+According to the case study, members of Invisible Networks often exhibit a strong ego and a competitive instinct.
+In contrast, member group representatives tend to embody a more balanced Superego and a cooperative instinct.

 Observation:

-Mutual Benefits and Interests can challenge members to cooperate within the Invisible Political Network.
+Mutual benefits and shared interests can motivate members to cooperate within the Invisible Political Network.

 No comments: